smazzin/elevateheating/content/ductless-mini-split-installations.md

 ---
-title: Ductless & Mini Split System Installations | North Plains, OR | Elevate Heating & Cooling, LLC
+title: Ductless & Mini Split System Installations | Beaverton, OR | Elevate Heating & Cooling, LLC
 description: If you have an older home, there’s a strong chance that there’s no ductwork.
 We can make your life easier by installing a ductless mini-split system.
 date: 2018-12-30T09:53:15-08:00
 draft: false